Athens woman charged with DUI, murder in teen's death

 An Athens woman has been arrested on charges of driving under the influence and murder following a car accident that left a teenager dead Sunday night, Athens Police said Monday.

-Tasha Danet Evans, 41, was driving on Hines Street, north of Brownsferry Street, when she struck 17-year-old George Randall Kelley, who was on a bicycle.
+Tasha Danet Evans, 41, was driving on Hine Street, north of Brownsferry Street, when she struck 17-year-old George Randall Kelley Jr., who was on a bicycle.
 Athens Police Chief Floyd Johnson said the accident occurred just before 11 p.m.

 Kelley "was transported to Athens-Limestone Hospital, where he died a short time later," Johnson said.